Get your medical card online in minutes!

 Florida law lists the following medical conditions as qualifiers for a medical cannabis card:

-Florida’s medical marijuana program does not allow telemedicine consultations, so Leafwell cannot help patients in The Sunshine State via our online medical platform.
+Florida’s medical marijuana program only allows telehealth consultations for patients who were previously certified by a Leafwell physician.
+Unfortunately, Leafwell cannot help first-time patients in the Sunshine State via our online medical platform.

-Patients must obtain a recommendation from a qualified physician in person who is registered with the OMMU.
+Patients that are new to the medical marijuana program must obtain a recommendation from a qualified physician in person who is registered with the OMMU.
 Patients must apply for a Medical Marijuana Use Registry Identification Card through the OMMU after receiving a medical cannabis recommendation.

-Patients must continue to meet medical standards for the qualification and be seen in person by their prescribing physician every 30 weeks.
+Patients must continue to meet medical standards for the qualification and be seen by their prescribing physician every 30 weeks.

 No Medical Marijuana Reciprocity